 Fermentation has allowed us to exploit mutually beneficial relationships between the “good” gut bacteria to preserve and transform food and beverages for our benefit.
 Kombucha is no exception.

 The fermentation process multiplies populations of bacteria and yeast, creating probiotic-rich substances.
 Drinking kombucha may provide a source of probiotic bacteria and yeast that help balance the gut microbiome.
-The relationship between the microbes in our gut and everyday body functions is complicated and is dependant on one another.
+The relationship between the microbes in our gut and everyday body functions is complicated and depends on one another.
 So much so that researchers are referring to the gut microbiome as an organ of its own.

 2️⃣ Kombucha Contains Beneficial Organic Acids